 What is Magnetic Therapy?

-Magnetic therapy, also known as repetitive transcranial magnetic stimulation (rTMS) is a non-invasive treatment in which doctors place magnetic coils on the patients scalp.
+Magnetic therapy, also known as repetitive transcranial magnetic stimulation (rTMS) is a non-invasive treatment in which doctors place magnetic coils on the patient’s scalp.
 From these coils, short electromagnetic pulses are delivered to specific brain areas.
+Although these pulses are nearly impossible to detect, they reach deep into the brain to send electrical currents that stimulate neurons.

-Recently, however, scientists have found success using it to treat some common side effects of stroke.
-Specifically, researchers have found that it can improve arm movement and walking speed.
+Currently, it is FDA-approved to treat compulsive disorder and depression.
+More recently, scientists have found success using it to treat common secondary effects of stroke.
+More specifically, researchers have found that it can improve arm movement and walking speed.

-These benefits can offer greater independence for stroke patients, who may struggle with the activities of daily living, such as getting dressed or walking to the bathroom.
+These benefits may affect people who may struggle with the activities of daily living, such as getting dressed or walking to the bathroom, after stroke.

 We will discuss these benefits further below.
 Before we get there, it helps to understand how magnetic therapy for stroke patients works.